Autocomplete Element

 Input Element

-You'll place a form an input element within the dropdown's toggle element so that it is always visible.
+You'll place a form and an input element within the dropdown's toggle element so that it is always visible and accessible to your users.

 wfu-autocomplete-input = ( no value needed )

-Within the list, you'll place the elements you want to appear.
-This can include a collection list, or several.
+Within the list portion of the dropdown, you'll place the elements you want to appear.
+This can include a collection list, and/or static items.

 List Item Elements

-Place this directly on the list items you want to be filtered.
+Place this attribute directly on the list items you want to be matched & filtered;

 In the case of a collection list, place it on the Collection List Item element directly ( the innermost of the 3 element collection list structure ).